DirtyF/frank.taillandier.me/README.md

  - Focus on content and readability,
  - Responsive images are optimized and served by [Cloudinary](https://cloudinary.com/) through the [jekyll-cloudinary](https://github.com/nhoizey/jekyll-cloudinary) plugin.
  - Offline support is provided by the [jekyll-pwa-plugin](https://github.com/lavas-project/jekyll-pwa) based on Google's Workbox.
- - Buid, deployed, secured, statically served and hosted on [Netlify's CDN](https://netlify.com).
+ - Built, deployed, secured, statically served and hosted on [Netlify's CDN](https://netlify.com).

 Posts are written in [Atom.io](https://atom.io/) with the help of the following plugins: